 - The Relational Leadership Institute is a unique learning collaborative of participants from a range of primary care-related professions and career stages, learning essential competencies of Relational Leadership™ to improve individual leadership practice, teamwork, wellness, and clinical innovation efforts.

 - The OHSU Performance Excellence System is the way in which OHSU strives to deliver excellence for our patients, today and tomorrow.
-Topics include: OPEx overview, OPEx Daily Management System, OPEx problem solving, and Change Acceleration Process.
+Topics include: OPEx overview, OPEx Daily Management System and more.

-- Time: Classes range from 75 minutes to two and a half days.
+- Time: Classes range from 50 minutes to two hours.

 - Cost: Free

-- The Leadership Foundations Program is an eight-week, eight-session certificate series designed to provide managers with advanced understanding of the behaviors, tools, and resources needed to be successful in a leadership role at OHSU.
+- The Leadership Foundations Program is a 6 month certificate series designed to provide managers with advanced understanding of the behaviors, tools, and resources needed to be successful in a leadership role at OHSU.
 LFP addresses high-level management and leadership skills that are needed for the success of managers at OHSU.
 Faculty are welcome and encouraged to apply.

-- Time: 56 hours (8 full-day sessions).
-This course occurs three times per year and registration for each cohort opens at least six weeks before the first class date.
-Contact Anna Heinrich at firstname.lastname@example.org or 503-494-1651 to be placed on the outreach list.
+- Time: 4 face-to-face, all day sessions and 8 90-minute small group virtual sessions.
+This course occurs twice per year and registration for each cohort opens at least six weeks before the first class date.
+If no cohorts are open for registration at this time, please click "Notify me of new sessions" in Compass, or contact email@example.com to be placed on the outreach list.

 - The Healthcare M.B.A. is an executive program that challenges you to explore a full business curriculum entirely through the lens of health care, offered by Oregon Health & Science University's Division of Management and Portland State University's School of Business.
 You will develop a leadership mindset and a comprehensive understanding of the business of health care that will set you up for long-term success in a dynamic industry.
 The coursework is immediately applicable in your work environment.
 You will learn from outstanding faculty as well as your peer cohort of experienced health care professionals who share your passion for transforming health care.